cooperative-computing-lab/cctools/doc/manuals/work_queue/index.md

 - A **standard task** is a single Unix command line to execute, along with its needed input files.
 Upon completion, it will produce one or more output files to be returned to the manager.
 - A **PythonTask** is a single Python function to execute, along with its needed arguments.
 Upon completion, it will produce a Python value (or an exception) as a result to return to the master.
+- A **RemoteTask** is used to invoke serverless functions running on a worker.
+It consists of the name of the function to execute as well as the required arguments.
+Upon completion, it will produce a Python value (or an exception) as a result to return to the master.

-Both types of tasks share a common set of options.
+All types of tasks share a common set of options.
 Each task can be labelled with the **resources** (CPU cores, GPU devices, memory, disk space) that it needs to execute.
 This allows each worker to pack the appropriate number of tasks.
 For example, a worker running on a 64-core machine could run 32 dual-core tasks, 16 four-core tasks, or any other combination that adds up to 64 cores.
 If you don't know the resources needed, you can enable